nhjschulz/EInkPicFrame/imgconverter/howto.md

   4. Make sure that "Remove unused and duplicate colors..." is NOT checked.
 We need to keep the palette indexes as they are.

   5. Select a dithering algorithm.
 You may try different ones to see what works best in your case.

+  6. Export the result as Windows BMP file using menu

+          File / Export As...

+  Select "Windpws BMP Image" from the "Select File Type" list.

+### Creating Display Raw Data

+The proper sized and dithered image must be converted into the diplay memory format of the display.
+This is a simple byte stream of color index values.
+Each byte holds 2 index values, one in the upper 4 bit, the following pixel in the lower 4 bit.

+A python script for converting the images into this raw format is available in [here](./epdconv.py).

+#### Script Setup

+The sript needs a Python 3.x environment with [Pillow](https://pillow.readthedocs.io/en/stable/index.html).
+Pillow can be installed using pip:

+    python -m pip install --upgrade pip
+    python -m pip install --upgrade Pillow

+#### Script Excecution

+Simply call the Python script with one or more image files as aguments.

+    python epdconv.py img000.bmp imgage001.bmp ...

+It will create the raw display image files with the same filename and a ".epd" (E-Paper Data) extension on success.

+The script does some sanity checks regarding size and color index mode.
+Unfit image will be skipped.